-'Being on a diet' was a relatively new concept in the 1970s, and dieting has mushroomed out of control in the last 50 or so years.
+Being on a diet was a relatively new concept in the 1960s, and dieting has mushroomed out of control in the last 50 or so years.
 It started with the Grapefruit Diet and Weight Watchers.
-Then along came The Scarsdale Diet, Jenny Craig, the low-fat food craze.
-We then had the Zone Diet, the Southbeach Diet, The Biggest Loser DIet and TV show, the gluten-free craze, and The Paleo Diet.
-All of these diets made food-restricting seem like 'normal' behavior.
+Then along came the Scarsdale Diet, Jenny Craig, the low-fat food craze.
+Now we are onto the gluten-free craze, the Paleo Diet, and cleanses.
+These diets made food-restricting seem like normal behavior.

 DIets don't work